What should your car battery voltage be?

 Running

-After the driver has pulled away and the car is moving, the battery should still have the voltage between 13.7 and 14.7 volts.
+After the driver has pulled away and the engine running, the battery should have a voltage between 13.7 and 14.7 volts.

 You might also like